polytechnice-si/5A-Microservices-Integration/README.md

   1. Service development
     * Creating the Tax Computation System as an RPC service;
     * Creating the Anonymous Generator as a Resource service;
-    * Creating the Snail Mail processor as a Document service.
+    * Creating the Citizen Registry as a Document service.
   2. Service deployment
     * Using containers to deploy services;
     * Composing containers into a global system.